Martin Z. Mollusk to Seek His Shadow on Saturday

 The winners of the 2021 Martin Z. Mollusk Coloring Contest will be honored and their artwork unveiled to the public.

-At noon on Saturday (May 8), Mustangs, Corvettes and other high-performance American cars will rumble onto the Ocean City Boardwalk for the Modern Muscle Car Invasion.
-As many as 500 vehicles will remain on display on the boardwalk from Fifth Street to 14th Street until 5 p.m.
-For more information, visit modernmusclecarinvasion.com.
+At noon May 8, Mustangs, Corvettes and other high-performance American cars will rumble onto the Ocean City Boardwalk for the Modern Muscle Car Invasion.
+As many as 500 vehicles will remain on display on the Boardwalk from Fifth Street to 14th Street until 5 p.m.
+For more information, see modernmusclecarinvasion.com.

-Ocean City Mayor Jay Gillian announced Friday that the city will have a fireworks display on Sunday, July 4, the Night in Venice celebration on Saturday, July 24, and our 11th annual Baby Parade on Thursday, Aug.
+Ocean City Mayor Jay Gillian has announced the city will have a fireworks display on Sunday, July 4, the Night in Venice celebration Saturday, July 24, and our 11th annual Baby Parade on Thursday, Aug.
 12.